-Until recently, virtually all LRT activity had occurred in the United Kingdom, where "there are many defined benefit (DB) schemes, disclosure of pension liabilities is highly transparent and annuitization of defined contribution (DC) schemes is effectively compulsory" (Swiss Re, 2010).
+Until recently, virtually all LRT activity had occurred in the United Kingdom, where "there are many defined benefit (DB) schemes, disclosure of pension liabilities is highly transparent and annuitisation of defined contribution (DC) schemes is effectively compulsory" (Swiss Re (2010)).
 However, 2012 saw three large transactions in the Netherlands and the United States.
-Nevertheless, outstanding volumes of such transactions remain small in comparison to the total amount of longevity risk in the private and public sectors.
-For example, at end-2011 about \$20 trillion of pension assets were held by private pension plans, of which about 65 percent were DB plans.
+Nevertheless, the outstanding volumes of such transactions remain small in comparison to the total amount of longevity risk in the private and public sectors.
+For example, at end-2011 about \$20 trillion of pension assets were held by private pension plans, of which about 65% were DB plans.

-Total liabilities of UK DB pension plans amount to about £1 trillion, but there have only been about £50 billion of DB de-risking transactions since the market started up in 2004 to end-2012 (Figure 1).
-In 2012 there were three large transactions - a \$26 billion pension buy-out deal between General Motors and Prudential Insurance, a €12 billion longevity swap between Dutch insurer Aegon and Deutsche Bank, and a \$7 billion pension buy-out between Verizon Communications and Prudential.
+Total liabilities of UK DB pension plans amount to about £1 trillion, but only about £50 billion of DB de-risking transactions have taken place between the market's start-up in 2004 and end-2012 (Figure 1).
+In 2012, three large transactions took place - a \$26 billion pension buy-out deal between General Motors and Prudential Insurance, a €12 billion longevity swap between Dutch insurer Aegon and Deutsche Bank, and a \$7 billion pension buy-out between Verizon Communications and Prudential.
 Plus Canada has seen a small but steady stream of pension fund buy-out transactions - about C\$1 billion per year since 2006.
+So far, almost all LRT transactions have related to pensions in payment because the uncertainty about these shorter-dated liabilities is less than that associated with pre-retirement DB plan liabilities.
+Also, (re)insurers have to carry larger longevity risk reserves for younger lives, whereas pension liability discount rates make risks relating to younger lives appear less financially material.

 In some cases, DB plan longevity risk is being mitigated by closing DB plans to new employees, closing DB accruals to existing employees and converting DB plans to DC plans (Figure 2).
+Another form of mitigation is to offer DB pension plan members a one-time lump sum payment in exchange for their pension plan entitlements.
 However, these actions only limit the growth of the problem, and the plan sponsors may remain on the hook for already accrued DB benefits.
-Also, closing DB plans and accruals merely transfers the longevity risk to employees who, by choice or compulsion, will look to annuity markets for their personal derisking needs.
-However, annuitization markets are far smaller than predicted by rational decision-making models, although some countries, such as Italy, the Netherlands and Singapore, make annuitization of DC plan proceeds compulsory upon retirement (Fong et al., 2011).6 OECD (2012a) argues that an explanation for the small size of annuity markets is in fact the lack of financial instruments to hedge against longevity risk.
+Also, closing DB plans and accruals merely transfers the longevity risk to employees who, by choice or compulsion, will look to annuity markets for their personal de-risking needs.
+However, annuitisation markets are far smaller than predicted by rational decision-making models, although some countries, such as Italy, the Netherlands and Singapore, make annuitisation of DC plan proceeds compulsory upon retirement (Fong et al (2011)).6 OECD (2012a) argues that an explanation for the small size of annuity markets is, in fact, the lack of financial instruments to hedge against longevity risk.

-See Monk (2010) for a discussion of the factors that have motivated the surge of UK longevity risk transfer since 2007.
+4 See Monk (2010) for a discussion of the factors that have motivated the surge of UK longevity risk transfer since 2007.

-According to OECD (2012b) all OECD private pension markets were valued at about \$30 trillion, of which about \$20 trillion was held by pension funds, \$5 trillion in retirement products provided by banks and investment managers, and \$4 trillion by insurers.
+According to OECD (2012b), all OECD private pension markets were valued at about \$30 trillion, of which about \$20 trillion was held by pension funds, \$5 trillion in retirement products provided by banks and investment managers, and \$4 trillion by insurers.